hawx/tw-delete/README.md

 Deletes all tweets sent after a duration.

-Put credentials in a file (or pass on command line, see `--help`) like,
+Put credentials in a file at `~/.config/tw-delete/auth`,

 ``` toml
 consumerKey = "..."